 After the great success of his solo album of evergreens from the late Twenties and early Thirties (Du bist die Welt für mich), Kaufmann released his new album of Puccini arias (Nessun dorma) in September of 2015.
 He performed some of those arias at the legendary “Last night of the proms” in the Royal Albert Hall on September 12th.

 In Munich’s new production of Wagner’s Die Meistersinger, which premiered in May of 2016, Kaufmann sang the role of Walther von Stolzing on stage for the first time.
 In August of 2016, he made his South American tour debut, with concerts and recitals in Buenos Aires, Sao Paulo, Lima and Santiago de Chile.
 In January of 2017, Kaufmann returned to the Paris Opera in Claus Guth’s production of Lohengrin, after which he sang the title role in Andrea Chenier in Munich.
 In June, he made his long awaited role debut as Otello at the Royal Opera House in London, about which the New York Times claimed “Kaufmann sings an Otello for the ages.
 A week after the premiere, the production was broadcast in cinemas all over the world.
 In August of 2017, the tenor returned to the Sydney Opera House for several performances of Parsifal.
-His first premiere in the 2017/18 season will be the French version of Verdi’s Don Carlos in Paris, staged by Krysztof Warlikowski and conducted by Philippe Jordan.
+His first engagement of the 2017/18 season was the French version of Verdi’s Don Carlos in Paris, staged by Krysztof Warlikowski and conducted by Philippe Jordan.
+In November of 2017, Kaufmann embarked on his first recital tour throughout China with Lied recitals in Shenzhen, Guangzhou and Beijing and an opera concert in Shanghai.

 Kaufmann’s versatility as an artist is documented on a number of CD’s and DVD’s in performances of such works as Lohengrin, Walküre, Parsifal, Königskinder, Ariadne auf Naxos, Don Carlos, Tosca, Andrea Chenier, Adriana Lecouvreur, Werther and Carmen.
 His solo albums “Verismo”, “Wagner” and “Verdi” were bestsellers only a few weeks after being released.
 In 2011, Kaufmann was presented with the coveted Opera News Award in New York.
 An article in “Opera News” heralded this selection with the words: “His intensity and elegance, the smoothness of his voice and his body language, combined with his musicality and his glowing appearance make him the very definition of a 21st century opera star.”
 Shortly afterwards, Kaufmann was named a “Chevalier de l’Orde de l’Art et des Lettres” by French culture minister Frédéric Mitterand.
 Kaufmann has been selected several times as Singer of the Year by the classical music magazines Opernwelt, Diapason and Musical America, as well as by the juries of Echo-Klassik and the inaugural International Opera Awards (London 2013).